jarocki/nucleotide/docs/user-guide.md

 ## The problem

-Nuclei is one of the world's most widely used vulnerability probes.
+Nuclei is one of the world's most widely used vulnerability scanners.
 Its templates describe attack requests as YAML — which paths to hit, which headers to inject, which callback markers to place in the payload, and what a successful response looks like.
-Because the template set is public, attackers use it too.
-And because a template describes both the outgoing probe *and* the expected response, the traffic it produces is distinctive enough that a defender who has the same YAML can recognize it after the fact.
+Because the template set is public, free, and easy to use, it is popular with all categories of threat actors.
+However, since a Nuclei template describes both the outgoing probe *and* the expected response, the traffic it produces is distinctive enough that a defender who has the same YAML can match it after the fact.

 **nucleotide turns that idea into three concrete artifacts:**